Updated Jan 28, 2026

 What is it?

-Google Sheets is a versatile and popular web-based spreadsheet maker that doubles as a no-code relational database builder.
+Google Sheets is a versatile and popular web-based spreadsheet maker that doubles as a no-code relational database builder for simpler use cases.

 Why do I like it?

 Google Sheets is super flexible and available to everyone for free.
-It’s a crucial part of the Google ecosystem, allowing integration with Google Drive, sheets, and other services.
-It also supports real-time collaboration, boosting team projects.
+It's a crucial part of the Google ecosystem, allowing integration with Google Drive, Docs, and other services.
+Real-time collaboration makes it excellent for team projects.

-Ultimately, Google Sheets is a robust relational database that lets you link sheets and employ functions to manipulate and display data.
+As a relational database, Google Sheets lets you link sheets and employ functions to manipulate and display data.
+However, it lacks the native app publishing capabilities that dedicated app builders provide.

 Who is it best for?